 SUBJECTS: Asian Studies, Diplomatic History, Law and Socio-Legal Studies, Military History, Political History, Political Science

 SERIES: C.D.
-Howe; Commmunication, Strategy, Politics; Contemporary Chineses Studies; Law and Society; Studies in Canadian Military History
+Howe; Commmunication, Strategy, Politics; Contemporary Chinese Studies; Law and Society; Studies in Canadian Military History

 James MacNevin, Senior Editor

 James MacNevin has a diverse background in book publishing.
 He began his career in 2001 working for independent trade publishers and later moved into textbook publishing and finally into scholarly publishing—a trajectory that has left him with an appreciation for many varieties of research and writing, and for works that speak to multiple audiences.
 As an editor, he enjoys collaborating with authors to bring new scholarship to the fore.

-SUBJECTS: Communications & Media Studies, Environmental History, Environmental and Resource Studies, Health and Food Studies, Sociology, Transnational and Multicultural Studies, Urban Studies and Planning
+SUBJECTS: Canadian History, Communications & Media Studies, Environmental History, Environmental and Resource Studies, Health and Food Studies, Sociology, Transnational and Multicultural Studies, Urban Studies and Planning

 SERIES: Disability, Culture, and Politics; Nature | History | Society; Sustainability and the Environment

 Nadine Pedersen, Editor

 Nadine Pedersen brings over ten years’ experience in trade and educational publishing to her role at UBC Press, including as a substantive book editor, production manager, and managing editor.
 Nadine acquires books for two of our trade imprints: Purich Books and On Campus.
 Nadine is passionate about working with authors to develop non-fiction manuscripts that highlight and address the needs of distinct communities of readers.
-She can be reached at pedersen[at]ubcpress.ca.
+She welcomes queries in advance of proposals.

 Receive the latest UBC Press news, including events, catalogues, and announcements.